Amitmund/amitmund/docs/PYTHON/apiProgrammingWithFlaskPython.rst

 ::

-    # I am using 4 space for indent, and in few editor the tab don't looks good..
+    # I am using 4 spaces for indent, and in few editor the tab don't looks good..
     from flask import Flask, jsonify, request, Response

     # jsonify class: For json.